idksoftware/ImgArchive/Features.md

 Image information is also stored in a flat file system that is directly viewable by a text editor using XML and CSV file formats.
 Optionally an SQLite database can also be used as an Information management

-15.Built-in SQLite to be used as a backend database.
+Built-in SQLite to be used as a backend database.